web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - You can check our open-sourced SDK, but that would require people to read some code :) https://t.co/iiA7lSaDdn

 _Observations_:
--

-_Product feature_
--
+- SDK is just too technical

 **Nighthawk Wallet**

 Answers:
-- "It’s been a while since @NighthawkWallet APK was analyzed for privacy concerns.
+- It’s been a while since @NighthawkWallet APK was analyzed for privacy concerns.
 Feel free to test it at @ExodusPrivacy, a friendly service to investigate Android apps.
 - You can also obtain the @NighthawkWallet APK built with @fdroidorg and verify the “no anti-features” tag.
 - We’ve worked hard to remove dependency on third-party services and strictly require users’ consent before opting into sharing information: https://t.co/YwYd4RUeVh
 - Anti-Features are organized into “flags” that packagers can use to mark apps, warning of possibly undesirable behaviour from the user’s perspective, often serving the interest of the developer or a third party: https://t.co/LEaBIh8LV7"

 _Observations_:
-- existing third-party allows to check
+- existing third-party allows checking privacy validity (but it's not up to date)
+- "no anti-features" should be researched further for qualitative recommendations (DYOR track)
+- consent in the web3 privacy services is a field for further research (how it differs from web3 GDPR-centric consent, do services share their state of privacy features etc?)

 _Product feature_
--
+- "Anti-features" 101

 **KILT Protocol**